OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 _**NMEA Sentences examples:**_
 - `ZDA`: Time & Date - UTC, day, month, year and local time zone
   - that one does not need a sensor.
 It has a Java equivalent.
 - `XDR`: Transducer Measurement.
-Can convey (among many others) Temperature, Pressure, Humidity
+Can convey (among many others) Temperature, Pressure, Humidity, Angular Displacement (like pitch and roll)
-  - Produced by BMP180, BME280,
+  - Produced by BMP180, BME280, Magnetometers
 - `MTA`: Air Temperature, Celsius
   - Produced by BMP180, BME280
 - `MMB`: Atm Pressure